connectedbydata/connectedbydata.org/_annual-report/2023/index.md

 We have also developed [an interactive card game](/projects/2023-governance-game) that provides a creative way for individuals and organisations to think about planning, running and evaluating collective and participatory data governance activities.

-The Good Governance game being tested at CPDP LatAm2023 with Idec, InternetLab, ITS Rio, Instituto Fogo Cruzado, Ericà Bakonyi, Larissa Chen, Lab Jaca, Aqualtune Lab, and CyberBRICS Project.
+{% include captioned.html photo="/assets/events/2023-07-cpdp-latam-good-governance-game.jpg" caption="The Good Governance game being tested at CPDP LatAm2023 with Idec, InternetLab, ITS Rio, Instituto Fogo Cruzado, Ericà Bakonyi, Larissa Chen, Lab Jaca, Aqualtune Lab, and CyberBRICS Project." %}

 ### Developing resources for public deliberations